THE REVELATION: THE MEANING OF THE MILLENNIUM

 Bearing these preliminaries in mind, let us now consider 20:1-3 in amillennial perspective.

 In verse 1 John sees an angel coming down from heaven, having the key of the abyss and a great chain in his hand.
 The language is apocalyptic and therefore symbolic.
 The angel symbolizes divine agency.
-Certainly the events here in view could involve an actual ministry of angels, but in the end they are preeminently a ministry of the Spirit of God.
+Certainly the events in view here could involve an actual ministry of angels, but in the end they are preeminently a ministry of the Spirit of God.
 The keys symbolize divine authority to act (1:18, 14:6-7), the chain divine power to restrain (2 Thess.
 2:6).
 Verses 2-3 depict a temporary binding and imprisonment of Satan.
 The holy angel lays hold of the evil angel, binds him with the chain, throws him into the abyss, shuts it, and seals it over him, so that for a thousand years he can no longer deceive the nations.
 A job decidedly done!
-As we shall see, the whole picture is highly reminiscent of 12:7-9, and, according to amillennarians, conveys much the same message: Throughout the Era of Proclamation, here symbolized by a thousand years, the High King of Heaven, by the hand of the Holy Spirit, will restrain Satan in such a way that he can neither prevent the spread of the Gospel throughout the earth, nor gather together the nations for the Last Battle against Christ’s Church.
+As we shall see, the whole picture is highly reminiscent of Revelation 12:7-9, and, according to amillennarians, conveys much the same message: Throughout the Era of Proclamation, here symbolized by a thousand years, the High King of Heaven, by the hand of the Holy Spirit, will restrain Satan in such a way that he can neither prevent the spread of the Gospel throughout the earth, nor gather together the nations for the Last Battle against Christ’s Church.
 However, at the close of the thousand years (i.e., at the end of the Era of Proclamation), Christ himself will indeed, for wise reasons, remove all spiritual restraints on Satan and his demonic hosts.
 This will result in the stupendous climactic scenes of Salvation History: The rise of the Antichrist, the Last Battle, the Parousia, the destruction of Satan and his evil angels, and the Last Judgment of all mankind—all followed by the advent of the new heavens and the new earth (20:7-15).

 Needless to say, our premillennarian brothers sharply disagree with this characterization of the Millennium.
 The controversy swirls around four crucial questions.
 Let us carefully address each one now.